 - a.
 Pre-8609 Physical Inspection Request Form (Form H): This form must be submitted within 30 days after the Development is placed in service.
 IHCDA will then conduct a physical inspection (the "Pre-8609 Inspection") of the property to inspect for compliance with all QAP requirements and scoring commitments and NSPIRE standards.
 All deficiencies noted during the physical inspection must be addressed before IHCDA will issue IRS Form 8609. - b.
 If Recognized Environmental Conditions which affect air quality were identified in the Phase I ESA, an air quality test must be completed prior to lease-up of any units and the results of the test must be submitted to IHCDA along with Form H. The air quality test must demonstrate that Volatile Organic Compounds (VOCs) are not present. - c.
 Completed Final Rental Housing Finance Application (Excel and PDF) and Cost Certification (PDF) - d.
 Copy of Final Score Sheet demonstrating that the Applicant has maintained the score from the Initial Application.
 Failure to maintain the project's final score from initial application to final application may result in penalties, including but not limited to a fine and/or suspension.
 The penalty will apply to the Applicant, Owner, Developer, and other applicable Development Team members at the sole discretion of IHCDA. - e.
 A Certificate of Occupancy or Certificate of Substantial Completion (if rehabilitation) for each building in the Development (PDF) - f.
 Copies of all construction financing documents (PDF) - g.
 Recorded copies of all permanent financing closing documents (PDF) - h.
 Current Limited Partnership Agreement or limited liability company operating agreement, including all exhibits and schedules executed by the limited and general partners or managing members.
 If the general partner is a nonprofit organization, the partnership agreement must include the Right of First Refusal language per Section 7.5B of the QAP or must include a separate ROFR Agreement.
 (PDF) - i.
 Recorded Lien and Extended Use Agreement executed by Owner, lender, and IHCDA.
 IHCDA will prepare a copy of the lien for review and execution.
 This lien must be recorded before the Final Application is submitted and before the end of the first year of the credit period.
 When possible, IHCDA prefers that the lien is recorded at the time of construction loan closing. - j.
+Prior to request for IRS Form 8609, an agent of the property management staff must have attended an IHCDA sponsored tax credit compliance workshop or completed the online Housing Credit College course entitled "Housing Credit 300: Compliance Basics for Indiana Properties" within the last year.

-Executed Development Agreement (PDF) - k.
-Copy of deed showing partnership as owner (PDF) - Executed Management Agreement (PDF).
+- k.j.Executed Development Agreement (PDF) - Lk.
+Copy of deed showing partnership as owner (PDF) - m.I.
+Executed Management Agreement (PDF).
 The agreement between the owner and the management agent must be for a minimum of two years effective from the placed-in-service date.
-If replacement of the management agent is warranted prior to the expiration of the twoyear period and the Development received points for utilizing a MBE/WBE/DBE/VOSB/SDVOSB management company, then the replacement management company must also satisfy these criteria.

-- m.
-Photographs of the completed Development (exterior and interior) - n.
-Documentation of MBE/WBE/DBE/VOSB/SDVOSB participants including a copy of the signed contract/agreement and a copy of the entity's applicable certification (PDF) - o.
-Owner affidavit of resident services being provided by the Development - p.
+If replacement of the management agent is warranted prior to the expiration of the two-year period and the Development received points for utilizing a MBE/WBE/DBE/VOSB/SDVOSB management company, then the replacement management company must also satisfy these criteria. - n.Photographs of the completed Development (exterior and interior) - e.n.
+Documentation of MBE/WBE/DBE/VOSB/SDVOSB participants including a copy of the signed contract/agreement and a copy of the entity's applicable certification (PDF) - p.o.
+Owner affidavit of resident services being provided by the Development - q-p.
 Any other documents that IHCDA may require in determining the final amount of RHTC to be allocated to the Development and the Development's conformance with the requirements of Section 42 (PDF)